open-AIMS/NEC-estimation/README.md

 The function *plot* can be used to plot the fitted model.
-Alternatively you can make your own plot from the data included in the returned list from the call to fit.jagsNEC.
+Alternatively you can make your own plot from the data included in the returned list from the call to *fit.jagsNEC*.
 In this example, this could be extracted using *out$pred.vals*

     par(mfrow = c(1, 1))